(This post may contain affiliate links).

 What Type of Container and Soil Should You Use For a Pothos Plant?

-Pothos plants aren’t fussy so you can use any container you want as long as it has a drainage hole at the bottom.
-A drainage hole is crucial to successfully grow pothos – it what will prevent the roots of your plant from rotting!
+Pothos plants aren’t fussy so you can use any container you want as long as it has a drainage hole at the bottom where excess water can flow through.

-If your pothos came in a plastic container, that’s perfectly fine, just be aware that plastic containers retain more water than clay or terracotta pots, so you’ll have to be careful not to overwater.
-This is an important part of learning how to care for a pothos plant!
+If your pothos came in a plastic container, that’s perfectly fine, just be aware that plastic containers retain more water than clay or terracotta pots, so you’ll have to be careful not to overwater, especially in the winter months.